 Suppliers.
 Suppliers are stakeholders that influence Sony’s business and corporate social responsibility strategy.
 The company recognizes these stakeholders’ significance in influencing business operations through supply adequacy.
 Continuing and growing business relations with Sony are the main interests of suppliers.
 Sony’s operations management addresses these interests through managerial efforts to maximize operational efficiency while supporting suppliers’ effectiveness.
 These CSR initiatives are designed to help suppliers grow alongside Sony’s business growth.
 Such simultaneous growth is necessary in ensuring the adequacy of supply to support the company’s global growth and expansion.
 In addition, sustainability programs are applied not just at Sony, but also in suppliers’ operations.
 For example, the company requires suppliers to satisfy its environmental impact requirements.
 These corporate responsibility requirements benefit the stakeholder group in terms of facilitating suppliers’ improvement in fulfilling their respective corporate social responsibilities.
 Thus, Sony’s corporate social responsibility programs satisfy the interests of suppliers as a stakeholder group in terms of corporate citizenship and sustainability in the supply chain.

 Business Partners.
 Sony has business partnerships around the world.
 For example, the company has deals with telecommunications companies to distribute and promote Xperia smartphones.
-The significance of such business partners as stakeholders is based on their contribution to Sony’s competitiveness in the global consumer electronics, gaming, entertainment, and financial services markets.
+The significance of such business partners as stakeholders is based on their contribution to Sony’s competitiveness against Google (Alphabet), Apple, Samsung, and Microsoft in the global market for consumer electronics, video games and consoles (Xbox, PlayStation, and others), and entertainment.
 The interests of these stakeholders include strong and profitable relations with the company.
 As part of its corporate social responsibility strategy, Sony enters mutually beneficial agreements with these partners.
 In addition, the company’s corporate citizenship and sustainability status have a positive impact on the corporate image of these business partners.
 Thus, Sony satisfies the interests of business partners as a stakeholder group through effective corporate social responsibility programs that improve business partners’ public image.

 Local Communities.
 Local communities influence Sony’s corporate citizenship in terms of how residents respond as consumers or buyers.
 For example, a favorable relationship between the company and a community typically leads to favorable consumer attitudes of the community’s residents toward the company and its products.
 In addition, this stakeholder group is significant in terms of political pressure that they wield to influence regulatory pressure on Sony.
 To fulfill corporate social responsibilities in this regard, the company must satisfy these stakeholders’ interests, which include business sustainability and support for community development.
 The business satisfies these interests, such as through the sponsorship of festivals and sports events in some areas, as part of public relations in Sony’s marketing mix (4Ps).
 Sponsorship and related development programs help enhance community relations and facilitate community improvement.
 These initiatives show that Sony fulfills its corporate social responsibility based on the interests of local communities as stakeholders in the business.